 The True Strength Index (TSI) can be divided into three parts: the double smoothed price change, the double smoothed absolute price change, and the TSI formula.
 First, calculate the price change from one period to the next.
 Second, calculate a 25-period EMA of this price change.
 Third, calculate a 13-period EMA of this 25-period EMA to create a double smoothing.
 The same double smoothing technique is used for the absolute price change.
 After these initial calculations, divide the double smoothed price change by the absolute double smoothed price change and multiple by 100 to move the decimal two places.

 Double Smoothed PC ------------------ PC = Current Price minus Prior Price First Smoothing = 25-period EMA of PC Second Smoothing = 13-period EMA of 25-period EMA of PC Double Smoothed Absolute PC --------------------------- Absolute Price Change |PC| = Absolute Value of Current Price minus Prior Price First Smoothing = 25-period EMA of |PC| Second Smoothing = 13-period EMA of 25-period EMA of |PC| TSI = 100 x (Double Smoothed PC / Double Smoothed Absolute PC)

 The first part, which is the double smoothed price change, sets the positive or negative tone for TSI.
 The indicator is negative when the double smoothed price change is negative and positive when it is positive.
 The double smoothed absolute price change normalizes the indicator and limits the range of the ensuing oscillator.
 In other words, this indicator measures the double smoothed price change relative to the double smoothed absolute price change.
 A string of large positive price changes results in relatively high positive readings because this signals strong upside momentum.
 A string of large negative price changes pushes TSI deep into negative territory.

 The table above comes from an excel spreadsheet.
 Note that exponential moving averages are used in the calculations.
-These start with a simply moving average and then use a multiplier for calculation, which means additional historical data is needed to reach true values.
+These start with a simple moving average and then use a multiplier for calculation, which means additional historical data is needed to reach true values.
 Click here to download this spreadsheet example and try it at home.